FirebaseExtended/MLKit-ARCore/README.md

 - SceneKit Text Labels are expensive to render.
 Too many polygons (too much text, smoothness, characters) - can cause crashes.
 In future, SpriteKit would be more efficient for text-labels.

-- Whilst ARKit's FPS , is displayed - MLKit's speed is not.
+- Whilst ARKit's FPS , is displayed - ML Kit's speed is not.
 However, it does appear sufficiently fast for real-time ARKit applications.

 - Placement of the label is simply determined by the raycast screen centre-point to a ARKit feature-point.
 This could be altered for more stable placement.

 ## Building Blocks (Overview)

-### Get CoreML running in real time in ARKit
+### Get ML Kit running in real time in ARKit

-- What we do differently here is we're using ARKit's ARFrame as the image to be fed into MLKit.
+- What we do differently here is we're using ARKit's ARFrame as the image to be fed into ML Kit.

 ```
 let pixbuff : CVPixelBuffer? = (sceneView.session.currentFrame?.capturedImage)
 ```

-- We also use Threading to continuously run requests to MLKit in realtime, and without disturbing ARKit / SceneView
+- We also use Threading to continuously run requests to ML Kit in realtime, and without disturbing ARKit / SceneView

 ```
 let dispatchQueueML = DispatchQueue(label: "dispatchqueueml")